microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getyammergroupsactivitygroupcounts.md

 Get the total number of groups that existed and how many included group conversation activity.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - Yammer groups activity](https://support.office.com/client/Yammer-groups-activity-report-94dd92ec-ea73-43c6-b51f-2a11fd78aa31).
+> For details about different report views and names, see [Office 365 Reports - Yammer groups activity](https://support.office.com/client/Yammer-groups-activity-report-94dd92ec-ea73-43c6-b51f-2a11fd78aa31).

 ## Permissions